AirTanker Services: 2015-present: Diversification and civilian partnerships

 ZZ336 Vespina, the Royal Air Force's VIP Voyager KC3 returns to RAF Brize Norton following completion of programmed mid-life major servicing and her new 'Global Britain' gloss-white livery, June 2020.

 During early 2016, RAF Voyager KC3 aircraft (ZZ336) was further converted to VIP fitment for use by members of the British Royal Family, the Prime Minister, and senior members of the UK Government.
-Whilst still retaining its original core military function of aerial refuelling tanker and military transport, the aircraft'spassenger cabin was reconfigured to include fifty-eight business class seats up front in a dual-aisle one-two-one configuration, retaining one-hundred premium economy standard-class seats in the standard two-four-two configuration rear cabin.
+Whilst still retaining its original core military function of aerial refuelling tanker and military transport, the aircraft's passenger cabin was reconfigured to include fifty-eight business class seats up front in a dual-aisle one-two-one configuration, retaining one-hundred premium economy standard-class seats in the standard two-four-two configuration rear cabin.
 The VIP upgrade also included secure satellite communications system, missile detection, secure weapons storage, and media facilities, similar to other dedicated air transports of heads of state and government.
 This aircraft originally retained its military low-visibility matt-grey exterior paint scheme, identical to the remainder of the Voyager KC2 and KC3 fleet.
 During mid-2020, as part of its programmed mid-life upgrades and major servicing, it was repainted in gloss-white 'Global Britain' livery, which includes a stylised Union Jack on its tail fin and winglets, gold United Kingdom lettering, but retaining its Royal Air Force name, RAF roundels, and prominent military aircraft registration.
-When returned to service with the RAF, it was given the name Vespina by the Royal Air Force.
+When returned to service, it was given the name Vespina by the RAF.

-On AirTanker Holdings reached the final establishment phase milestone in the Future Strategic Tanker Aircraft programme; with the achievement of full service date on time and on budget, delivering all fourteen A330-243 MRTT aircraft to the RAF on behalf of the UK government.
+On AirTanker Holdings delivered the final aircraft to the RAF.

 In 2017, AirTanker Services established a new operating base at Manchester Airport to support its AirTanker civilian leasing operations for its de-modified demilitarised A330-243 aircraft.
 The same year, members of AirTankers' cabin crew were seconded to Thomas Cook Airlines, fostering its existing relationship and facilitating training of A330 cabin crew for Thomas Cook Airlines.

 In 2022, AirTanker Services was awarded a contract by Airbus Defence and Space, on behalf of the European Defence Agency, who are the operator of the Multinational MRTT Fleet (MMF), for its fleet of Airbus A330 MRTT as used by six NATO partner nations.
 This was to provide engineering support services to the Netherlands-based, but Luxembourg-registered Multinational MRTT Fleet.
 The contract agreement is for a work share between AirTanker and Airbus for three specific support services; these include Rolls-Royce Trent 772B-60 engine support, Cobham flight refuelling pod support, and maintenance.

+In June 2025, the MoD announced the award of a £170 million contract to AirTanker Services for a major upgrade to the Voyager tanker aircraft fleet.
+The upgrade, known as the Voyager Operating System Evolution (VOSE), would cover the design, development, certification, and through-life support of a new mission system for the RAF’s Future Strategic Tanker Aircraft (FSTA).
+The work is expected to be carried out at RAF Brize Norton.